automotive-grade-linux/docs-sources/docs/getting-started/machines/raspberrypi.md

 "[Initializing Your Build Environment](../image-workflow-initialize-build-environment.html)" section presented generic information for setting up your build environment using the `aglsetup.sh` script.
-If you are building the AGL demo image for a Raspberry PI board, you need to specify some specific options when you run the script.
+If you are building the AGL demo image for a Raspberry Pi board, you need to specify some specific options when you run the script.

 Use the following commands to initialize your build environment.
-In each case, the "-m" option specifies the machine and the list of AGL features used with script are appropriate for development of the AGL demo image suited for either Raspberry PI 3 or 4:
+In each case, the "-m" option specifies the machine and the list of AGL features used with script are appropriate for development of the AGL demo image suited for either Raspberry Pi 3 or 4:

-**Raspberry PI 3**:
+**Raspberry Pi 3**:

 ```bash
 $ source meta-agl/scripts/aglsetup.sh -m raspberrypi3 agl-demo agl-netboot agl-appfw-smack
 ```

-**Raspberry PI 4**:
+**Raspberry Pi 4**:

 ```bash
 $ source meta-agl/scripts/aglsetup.sh -m raspberrypi4 agl-demo agl-netboot agl-appfw-smack